transcelerate/ddf-home/getting-started.md

 | **SDR RI Sandbox**  | Accessing the working model of the SDR Reference Implementation in a sandbox environment.
 Click here to [Get Started with SDR RI Sandbox environment](sdr_ri_sandbox_access.md).                                   |

 ## DDF Adoption Toolkit
 An Adoption Tool Kit has been created to help stakeholders faciliate change management and adoption of DDF in their organizations.

-Please click here to reference [toolkit](adoption-toolkit-sponsor.md).
+For more information, please click the [Adoption Toolkit](adoption-toolkit-sponsor.md).